ygemici/osz/README.md

 Testing
 -------

-No matter what kind of image you use with the emoulator (BIOS or EFI), it should boot OS/Z and you should see a white crosshair and in order red, green and blue boxes on the top left corner.
+No matter what kind of booting you use with the emulator (BIOS or EFI), it should boot OS/Z and you should see a white crosshair and in order red, green and blue boxes on the top left corner along with a debug string.

 You can boot OS/Z in a virtual machine right from your working directory with TianoCore EFI.
 For that, type